Turning Your Technology Projects into Lasting Solutions

 Training and supporting new technology

-It can be easier to gain leadership and IT support to expand an existing, proven system you already have an infrastructure in place than to purchase a new one.
-It’s important to consider and document other costs, like person-hours, onsite equipment support, and even security risk or lost opportunity cost.
-It is also often helpful to have flexible spending options for growth rather than make another new capital expenditure.
+It is also often helpful to have flexible spending options for growth rather than lobbying for new capital expenditure.
 Options like SaaS or monthly billing and cloud deployments with a technology partner can change project funding.
 Additionally, when you’ve previously defined a strategic roadmap with leadership involvement, you’ve already set expectations of future funding needs and related ROI.

 Minimizing Future Costs